-YUPELRI (revefenacin) Inhalation Solution
+YUPELRI (reverfenacin) Inhalation Solution

-YUPELRI (revefenacin) inhalation solution is a once-daily, nebulized long-acting muscarinic antagonist ("LAMA") approved for the maintenance treatment of COPD in the US.
+YUPELRI (reverfenacin) inhalation solution is a once-daily, nebulized long-acting muscarinic antagonist ("LAMA") approved for the maintenance treatment of COPD in the US.
 LAMAs are recognized by international COPD treatment guidelines as a cornerstone of maintenance therapy for COPD, regardless of severity of disease.
 Our market research indicates there is an enduring population of COPD patients in the US that either need or prefer nebulized delivery for maintenance therapy.
-The stability of revefenacin in both metered dose inhaler and dry powder inhaler

-("MDI/DPI") formulations suggests that revefenacin could also serve as a foundation for novel handheld combination products.
+The stability of reverfenacin in both metered dose inhaler and dry powder inhaler ("MDI/DPI") formulations suggests that reverfenacin could also serve as a foundation for novel handheld combination products.

 We co-developed YUPELRI with our collaboration partner, Viatris Inc. Under the terms of the Viatris Development and Commercialization Agreement (the "Viatris Agreement"), we led the US Phase 3 development program for YUPELRI in COPD, and Viatris was responsible for reimbursement of our costs related to the registrational program up until the approval of the first new drug application, after which costs were shared.
 YUPELRI was approved by the FDA for the maintenance treatment of patients with COPD in November 2018.
 In the US, Viatris is leading the commercialization of YUPELRI, and we co-promote the product under a profit and loss sharing arrangement (65% to Viatris; 35% to us).
-Outside the US (excluding China and adjacent territories), Viatris is responsible for development and commercialization and will pay us a tiered royalty on net sales at percentage royalty rates ranging from low double-digits to mid-teens.
+Outside the US (excluding China and adjacent territories), Viatris is responsible for development and commercialization and will pay us a tiered royalty on net sales at percentage royalty rates ranging from low doubledigits to mid-teens.
 We retain worldwide rights to revefenacin delivered through other dosage forms, such as a MDI/DPI.

 In 2019, we granted Viatris exclusive development and commercialization rights to nebulized revefenacin in China and adjacent territories, which include the Hong Kong SAR, the Macau SAR, and Taiwan, (collectively, the "China Region") and we are eligible to receive low double-digit tiered royalties on net sales of nebulized revefenacin, if approved.
-As noted above, for ex-US, Viatris is responsible for all aspects of development and commercialization of nebulized revefenacin in the China and adjacent territories, Region, including pre- and post-launch activities and product registration and all associated costs.
+As noted above, Viatris is responsible for all aspects of development and commercialization of nebulized revefenacin in the China Region, including pre- and post-launch activities and product registration and all associated costs.

-Under the terms of the Viatris Agreement, as amended, as of September 30, 2023 March 31, 2024, we are were eligible to receive from Viatris potential global development, regulatory and sales milestone payments (excluding the China and adjacent territories) totaling Region of up to \$205.0 million in the aggregate with \$160.0 million associated with YUPELRI monotherapy and \$45.0 million associated with future potential combination products.
-Of the \$160.0 million associated with monotherapy, \$150.0 million relates to sales milestones based on achieving certain levels of US net sales and \$10.0 million relates to regulatory actions in the EU.
-EU and \$150.0 million relates to sales milestones We are based on achieving certain levels of annual US net sales as follows:
+Under the terms of the Viatris Agreement, as amended, as of September 30, 2024, we were eligible to receive from Viatris potential global development, regulatory and sales milestone payments (excluding the China Region) of up to \$205.0 million in the aggregate with \$160.0 million associated with YUPELRI monotherapy and \$45.0 million associated with future potential combination products.
+Of the \$160.0 million associated with monotherapy, \$10.0 million relates to regulatory actions in the EU and \$150.0 million relates to sales milestones based on achieving certain levels of annual aggregate US net sales as follows: